Engee documentation

 Details

-The direction of the normal vectors of the elements of a conformal antenna sublattice, given as a 2 by 1 column vector or a 2 by matrix, where denotes the number of elements in the antenna sublattice.
-For a matrix, each column specifies the normal direction of the corresponding element as [azimuth;elevation] with respect to the local coordinate system.
-In the local coordinate system, the positive axis coincides with the direction of the normal to the conformal antenna sublattice.
-If the parameter value is a 2-by-1 column vector, the same pointing direction is used for all elements of the antenna sublattice.
+The direction of the normal vectors of the elements of the conformal antenna sublattice, defined as a 2-by-1 column vector or a 2-by-1 matrix , where means the number of elements in the antenna sublattice.
+For the matrix, each column specifies the direction of the normal of the corresponding element in the form of [azimuth;elevation] relative to the local coordinate system.
+In the local coordinate system, the positive axis is coincides with the direction of the normal to the conformal antenna sublattice.
+If the parameter value is a 2-by-1 column vector, then the same pointing direction is used for all elements of the antenna sublattice.

 Dependencies